TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 #### Manual Control of Failover

-You can apply changes to the candidate master first and then observe the trend, or you can control when you want to perform a failover at the exact time from the web console.
-When you select Failover Manual Control, the ❶ web console displays the **Failover** button after the candidate master restarts.
+You can apply changes to the candidate master first and then observe the trend, or you can control when you want to perform a failover at the exact time from the console.
+When you select Failover Manual Control, the ❶ console displays the **Failover** button after the candidate master restarts.
 Click on this button to activate the failover, which can wait up to 5 days for the failover to occur.
 If the failover is not enabled within five days, the task will be automatically cancelled.

 ![db-instance-ha-wait-manual-failover-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-ha-wait-manual-failover-en.png)